fbpx Skip to content

 We accelerated the introduction of clean air policies in cities

-In the UK, we supported partners to drive the creation or expansion of eight Clean Air Zones (CAZ) in Bath, Brighton, Portsmouth and the London Ultra Low Emission Zone – with the potential to save millions of lives.
-In the EU, we pushed the Polish Government to adopt legislation to enable Low Emission Zones (LEZs), with 12 mayors pledging to implement LEZs and Krakow becoming the first LEZ in central and eastern Europe.
-In Sofia, Bulgaria, the city announced plans to introduce a LEZ for transport and heating, following civil society’s demands for stronger clean air measures and expert modelling spearheaded by our partners.
-Through our partner C40, we galvanised 48 city mayors to sign the global clean air cities declaration, in which they committed to working towards the WHO air quality guidelines — a signal that city leaders are taking air pollution seriously.
+In the UK, we supported partners to drive the creation or expansion of eight Clean Air Zones (CAZ) in Bath, Brighton, Portsmouth and the London Ultra Low Emission Zone (ULEZ) – with the potential to save millions of lives.
+The 2023 London ULEZ expansion means an additional 5m people will breathe cleaner air.
+In Sofia, Bulgaria, the city introduced a LEZ for transport and heating, following civil society’s demands for stronger clean air measures and expert modelling spearheaded by our partners.

 We made the case for clean air worldwide